Make sure you understand these limitations before you start developing with Forge.

 with next-gen projects.

-Jira workflow validators cannot read values set on the transition screen during a transition.
+Jira workflow validators can read values set on the transition screen during a transition only if you use Jira expression to implement it.

 Editor macros are only compatible with the Atlassian Editor.
 All cloud sites use the Atlassian Editor by default.